Nudjed/pragmatica/projects/welsh-government-zealous.md

 ---
 title: Social Innovation for Wales.
-date: 2018-10-04
 description: With mutiple challenges in economic growth, population change and service demand, Welsh Government are keen to find ways to accelerate the growth of digital businesses in Wales, particularly those focused on Social Innovation.
-tags: [government, social, digital]
-content_type: project
 layout: Article
+tags: [tag1, tag2, tag3]
 ---
 <div class="bg-white">
     <h3 class="text-green pt-4">Challenge</h3>